 Aurecon has a network of proactive emerging professionals who actively promote a culture of innovation, involvement and improvement.
 This network is called Limelight and they are the driving force behind many personal and professional development initiatives for our people.

 Limelight gives our emerging professionals from all corners of the globe a voice and this voice provides the crucial feedback loop that is needed within the business.
-Close to 50% of Aurecon’s people are classified as emerging professionals, making them a large part of our workforce.
+Close to 50 per cent of Aurecon’s people are classified as emerging professionals, making them a large part of our workforce.

 While the main goal of Limelight is to enable emerging professional to lead rewarding and rich careers, a direct benefit to the business is that our emerging professionals are more passionate, driven and engaged in our clients’ projects and the communities in which we operate.
 Management fully supports this initiative as the feedback sessions with senior leadership has opened their eyes to new ways of thinking, new ideas and the voice of the future thought-leaders of our company and within the wider industry.